Please write more?

 Tarnekep is a male pirate and Beka is a female politician, and they are also the same person.
 It’s a three book series I loved as a kid, not quite sure how well it has stood the test of time but worth trying, I think.

-Other blog posts recommending queer fiction:
+Other Gail posts of me recommending queer fiction:

-Other People’s Lists
+Other People’s Lists of Queer SciFi

 - Trans SFF